A long, long, loooooooong time ago, the sun and the moon rose and fell in the sky because of two families.

 yo so i've got my first immunologist appointment tomorrow so i might not be able to post, just fyi

 The two exchanged kiss after kiss as the moon sailed serenely across the star-studded sky, and as it slowly came upon the witching hour, Chirrut pulled back to set his forehead against Baze’s.
 He carded his hands through Baze’s hair to cup his ears, and the contented noise it drew from his mouth pierced through Chirrut’s chest.
 He leaned up to bring their mouths together once more and felt Baze smile against his lips.
-When he felt the other boy’s ears wiggle against his palms, Chirrut nearly collapsed from an emotional salvo of arrows to the heart.
+When he felt the other boy’s ears wiggle against his palms, Chirrut nearly collapsed from a salvo of Eros' arrows straight through his heart.
 If he could've reached into his chest to present it to Baze, he was certain it would've been indistinguishable from a pincushion.
 He never wanted to leave Baze’s arms, but he knew he needed to return for sunrise.

 “You must return soon,” Baze sighed, echoing his thoughts.